KING-SAMM/Blockchain/02-bitcoin-blockchain/NOTES.md

-DOUBLE SPENDING PROBLEM
+## DOUBLE SPENDING PROBLEM
 ------------------------------------------

-Scenario: If Joey uses his 5 BTC in ,ore than one transaction.
+*Scenario: If Joey uses his 5 BTC in more than one transaction.*

-Spending the same Bitcoin in more than one transaction is called Double Spending Problem.
+> Spending the same Bitcoin in more than one transaction is called Double Spending Problem.

-ENCOUNTERNG DOUBLE SPENDING IN BLOCKCHAIN
+## ENCOUNTERNG DOUBLE SPENDING IN BLOCKCHAIN
 ------------------------------------------

 The security measure which prevent double spending in Blockchain are as follows: